SystemsApproach/ops/lifecycle.rst

 of Kubernetes clusters that are to be treated in an equivalent way.
-In our case, the set of all clusters labeled ``Production`` could be treated as one such a group, and all clusters labeled ``Staging`` could be treated another such group.
+In our case, the set of all clusters labeled ``Production`` could be treated as one such a group, and all clusters labeled ``Staging`` could be treated as another such group.
 (Here, we are talking about the ``env`` label assigned to each cluster in its Terraform spec, as illustrated in the examples shown in Section 3.2.)
 The third is a *GitRepo*, which is a repository to watch for changes to bundle artifacts.
-In our case, new are Helm Charts are checked into the Config Repo (but as indicated at the beginning of this chapter, there is likely a dedicated "Helm Repo" in practice).
+In our case, new Helm Charts are checked into the Config Repo (but as indicated at the beginning of this chapter, there is likely a dedicated "Helm Repo" in practice).